Installation Options

 • Do ensure that a person can reach the work from a position 1 m below the top of the ladder

-• Do ensure that one hand is on the ladder at all times.
+• Ensure that one hand is always on the ladder.

-• Do ensure that the top of the ladder rests against a solid surface; ladders should not rest on fragile or other insecure materials such as cement, sheet, or plastic guttering.
+• Ensure that the ladder's top rests against a solid surface; ladders should not rest on fragile or other insecure materials such as cement, sheet, or plastic guttering.

-• Do ensure, that if the ladder cannot be fixed, a second person foots the ladder while it is being used (this also applies while the ladder is being fixed).
+• Ensure that if the ladder cannot be fixed, a second person foots the ladder while it is being used (this also applies while the ladder is being fixed).

-• Do use a good quality roof loop ladder (cat ladder) when working on sloping roofs.
+• Use a good quality roof loop ladder (cat ladder) when working on sloping roofs.

 • Do lash the cat ladder to the roof ladder.
 If the security of the ridge tiles is in question, use a second cat ladder on the opposite side of the roof and lash to the existing cat ladder.

-• Do ensure that tools are carried in a shoulder bag or on a holster attached to a belt.
+• Ensure that tools are carried in a shoulder bag or on a holster attached to a belt.

 • Do lay temporary floorboards if working in the loft.